Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Hillarys recording a relatively average level of approval activity when compared to local markets analysed countrywide

-New building activity shows 89.0% detached dwellings and 11.0% townhouses or apartments, maintaining Hillarys' suburban identity with a concentration of family homes suited to buyers seeking space.
-With around 762 people per approval, Hillarys demonstrates its established nature.
-Population forecasts project an increase of 802 residents by 2041.
-Current construction rates appear balanced with future demand, promoting steady market conditions without excessive price pressure.
+New building activity comprises 89.0% detached dwellings and 11.0% townhouses or apartments, maintaining Hillarys' suburban identity with a focus on family homes suited to space-seeking buyers.
+With around 762 people per approval, Hillarys indicates a mature, established area.
+Projections suggest Hillarys will grow by approximately 799 residents by 2041.
+Current construction rates appear balanced with future demand, fostering steady market conditions without excessive price pressure.

 Frequently Asked Questions - Development